Deep Dive Part 2: Cryptographic Receipts and the Evidence Pipeline That Proves What AI Agents Actually Did

 The manifest hash is signed using Google Cloud KMS rather than a local private key.
 This choice is not arbitrary.

 Local private keys are files on disk.
 They can be copied, stolen, or leaked.
 A solver operator who wants to forge a receipt can do so if they control the signing key.
 Cloud KMS stores keys in hardware security modules.
-The private key material never leaves Google’s infrastructure.
-The operator can request a signature, but cannot extract the key.
+The private-key material never leaves Google’s infrastructure.
+The operator can request a signature but cannot extract the key.

 The signing flow works as follows: the manifest hash is passed to the KMS asymmetricSign API, which returns a DER-encoded signature.
 DER is the standard encoding for ECDSA signatures from hardware systems, but Ethereum expects r, s, and v components.
-The solver parses the DER, normalizes s to its low form, and computes the recovery parameter.
+The solver parses the DER, normalises s to its low form, and computes the recovery parameter.

 function parseDerSignature(der: Buffer): { r: bigint; s: bigint } {